USA and the UK

 Selection of applicants

 Each year, the DOS (Department of State) conducts a random selection of those who have submitted an entry.
-This is also based on available visas in each country from all the registered participants who have sent in their application.
+This is also based on available visas in each country from all the registered participants who have sent in their applications.

 What are the eligibility criteria for adjusting your status?